Akremomer/AI_incident_Website/README.md

 - Container and Kubernetes deployment scaffolding
 - CI workflow for frontend, AI service, and backend validation

+## Roadmap

+- Replace the Node mock incident store with the Go API for local dashboard flows
+- Persist incidents and analysis results in PostgreSQL
+- Add richer operational views for service ownership and escalation context

 ## Screenshots

 - `[Placeholder] Dashboard overview`